afrendeiro/afrendeiro.github.io/_posts/2016-01-04-survival_analysis_with_lifelines_part1.md

 ![png](/data/figures/survival_part1/output_8_1.png)

-We can also see how
+We can also investigate hazard over time instead of survival:

 {% highlight python %}